How to vet a school, boot camp, or class, or teacher

 Why is “their way” such a good way?

 Do they use video?
 A custom code sandbox?
 Are there written lessons?
 Are the tests automated?
 Do you need to know git before you learn what the heck you’re doing?
+Do they start with Node?
 Do you have group critique?
 Do they have challenges and study projects?
 What makes them unique? – and why is that effective?
 Is it effective for you?

 -